 For a fine dining treat: The Chase

 Fine dining is at its best on The Chase’s stunning rooftop setting.
-Tucked in between soaring Financial District skyscrapers, The Chase’s indoor-outdoor bar and seating is the place to celebrate special occasions with refined French-Italian plates such as carpaccio with confit porcini, dehydrated strawberry, fried pumpernickel, and spruce vinaigrette.
+Tucked in between soaring Financial District skyscrapers, The Chase’s indoor-outdoor bar and seating is the place to celebrate special occasions with refined French-Italian plates such as agnolotti pasta topped with zucchini crema, preserved tomato, pumpkin seed gremolata, and almond parmesan.